- What is the Women’s Umpires Training Program?

-Training occurs all throughout the year in different areas of the country.
-For local training in your area please contact your Local Board Chair.
-You can also check out our schedule of local training dates and sites page, contact your local US Lacrosse Chapter, or email firstname.lastname@example.org.
+Training occurs throughout the year in different areas of the country.
+For local training in your area, please contact your Local Board Chair.
+You can also check out our schedule of local training dates and sites page, contact your local US Lacrosse Chapter, or email email@example.com.

 - How much does it cost to become an official?

 The cost of training can vary from area to area based on many variables.
-The baseline cost is $50 dollars for your US Lacrosse membership which provides with certain benefits.
-This excludes a trainer’s fee and other costs involved in the training such as facilities charges, Local Board dues, uniforms, equipment, etc….
+The baseline cost is $50 for your US Lacrosse membership, which provides certain benefits.
+This excludes a trainer's fee and other costs involved in the training, such as facilities charges, Local Board dues, uniforms, equipment, etc….
 In some instances, your local US Lacrosse Chapter or Local Board may offset some of the costs of training to help grow the number of qualified officials in your area.